-"We're not a melting pot—we're a cultural mosaic!" is one of the most common things any kid growing up in Canada will have pounded into his or her brain from a young age.
+"We're not a melting pot, we're a cultural mosaic!" is one of the most common things any kid growing up in Canada will have pounded into their brain from a young age.
 We are a diverse country, we're told.
 We are accepting of all cultures, religions, and political ideologies (*cough*).
 Truly, you can go to most major cities in Canada and find a significant portion of the population wasn't born in this country.

 To find out what Canada looks like both from the outside in, and the inside out, we asked some folks who immigrated here about the most shocking things they experienced after moving to the Great White North.

 I was in Grade 7 when I first came to Canada.
 I remember talking to a few of my new friends and constantly hearing, "I'm staying with my dad this weekend, my mom next weekend, etc." Hearing about step-parents, step-siblings, and half-siblings was a complete shocker because, in Lebanon, for the most part, people don't get divorced.
 I thought this type of thing only happened in movies.